We’ve seen it happen time and time again.

 Source of image

 To exert an inordinate influence, Sinek advises companies to focus on the “innovators” and “early adopters” (re: Diffusion of Innovations curve) to be their key customers.
-This group would likely be more loyal and adventurous, embodying the spirit of the organisation as well as the beliefs of its founders.
+This group would likely be more loyal and adventurous.
+They embody the spirit and ethos of the organisation as well as the beliefs of its founders.

-Towards the end, the book warned one against losing one’s “Why” by being too obsessed with the machinery of the organisation or the wishes of the stock exchanges.
+Towards the end, the book warned us against losing our “Whys” by being too obsessed with the machinery of our organisations or the wishes of the stock exchanges.

 Overall, “Start With Why” is a great and motivating read for those looking to be inspired wherever they are.
 Deceptively simple, yet elegantly written, the book demonstrates through numerous examples how businesses and brands can deepen their kinship with employees, customers and other stakeholders.